No ESI data

 • A tsunami caused by an earthquake

-• sinkhole caused by an earthquake
+• A sinkhole caused by an earthquake

 Similarly, homeowners who own a vehicle should know that earthquake coverage doesn't cover earthquake-related vehicle damage.
 This type of damage is covered by your comprehensive car insurance.